-4.2.
-Investments decisions of the prosumer households
+4.2 Investments Decisions of the Prosumer Households

-Our simulations confirm that the regulatory framework has a substantial impact on the PV and battery investment decisions of the modeled sample households as well as the corresponding amounts of self-consumption (see Table 4).
+Our simulations confirm that the regulatory framework has a substantial impact on the PV and battery investment decisions of the modeled sample households as well as the corresponding amounts of self-consumption.
+Table 4 presents an overview of these results alongside a summary of the (partly model-endogenous) cost and remuneration of electricity under the different scenarios.